kubernetes-sigs/security-profiles-operator/installation-usage.md

 securityprofilesoperatordaemon.security-profiles-operator.x-k8s.io/spod patched
 ```

-This is useful in situations when the spod deamon pod remains in `Pending` state, because there isn't enough capacity on the related
+This is useful in situations when the spod daemon pod remains in `Pending` state, because there isn't enough capacity on the related
 node to be scheduled.

 ## Set logging verbosity